okfde/infra/offenedaten/README.md

     sudo docker run -d --name db ckan/postgresql sudo docker run -d --name solr cygri/solr:2.3a

 The third container is an extension of the CKAN 2.3a image from cygri (https://registry.hub.docker.com/u/cygri/ckan/).
 It adds some extensions and configuration.
 First clone the file (this repo) somewhere and change to the folder with the Dockerfile.
 Now we need to find out what IP addresses our Redis, SOLR and Postgres containers have.
 There is work to improve on this mess (https://github.com/ckan/ckan-docker), but for now we will do it once, the hard way.
+Whilst we are at it, we will change the CKAN DB password to something other than 'ckan' (IMPORTANT!).
+This can be anything you like, but you will need it later.

 List your containers: